 Garni Temple is the rare and the only pagan temple that exists in Armenia and in the whole Caucasus region today.
 Located only 40 minutes away from Yerevan in the Kotayk region, Garni Temple was built in 1 AD as a king’s summer house, right on the edge of the breathtaking Azat Gorge.

 It was dedicated to Mihr, the god of sun and light.
 Garni village itself is a wonderful place to try Armenian cuisine at local restaurants, hike into the gorge over old volcanic stones, and photograph amazing scenery.
+Click here to see how to get from Yerevan to Garni.

 Fifteen minutes away from Garni Temple, you can visit a unique UNESCO World Heritage Site, the Geghard Monastery complex.